 It is essential, in Venice, to identify the papier-mache mask because we are now surrounded by “made in China” shops and products made out of plastic or synthetic materials, which have nothing to do with our tradition.

-It is crucial to promote the artisanal and artistic production in Venice, a production that is, sadly, dissapearing together with the traditional knowledge.
-It has now become a real struggle to keep the workshops running: I personally try to keep growing and keep the tradition alive, by teaching my brother, my daughter and my nephew.
+It is crucial to promote the artisanal and artistic production in Venice, a production that is, sadly, disappearing together with the traditional knowledge.
+It has now become a real struggle to keep the workshops running: I personally try to keep growing and keep the tradition alive, by teaching my brother, my daughter, and my nephew.

 Yes, it’s a particular type of papier-mache mask.
-As a young guy, i used to go to exhibitions at Ca’ Rezzonico, to admire the Venetian production of the ‘700.
-When i started creating masks, i went back there, looking for something inspiring and there Tiepolo’s “Pulcinella’s swing” fresco, inspired me to oil paint some masks masks which i used as canvas, to reproduce the fresco.
+As a young guy, I used to go to exhibitions at Ca’ Rezzonico, to admire the Venetian production of the ‘700.
+When I started creating masks, I went back there, looking for something inspiring and there Tiepolo’s “Pulcinella’s swing” fresco, inspired me to oil paint some masks which I used as a canvas, to reproduce the fresco.
 Those were the first masks ever with frescos and paintings of the Venetian artists.

 When we speak of creating different masks, we speak of using clay for creating first the positive, then obtaining the negative mold, and finally the papier-mache mask.
 We have around 150 different molds, more or less.